ZzzGPT: An Interactive GPT Approach to Enhance Sleep Quality: Stage One -- Predictive Model

+Because the dataset offers hundreds of features, we first undertake statistical analysis to identify variables that strongly correlate with sleep quality and further filter features using feature importance ranking with two approaches: manually curated features and the top-\(K\) features.

+As our project aims to provide sleep insights, we carefully select features by considering 1) supported by relevant literature and 2) whether the users can understand and adjust to improve their sleep.
+This approach, which involves understanding the reasoning behind the features and grounding them in prior research, can strengthen the reliability of our sleep predictions and avoid issues such as overfitting.
+This approach results in 72 features in total.
+The selected features are listed below: \begin{itemize}

-Pertinent features from Bluetooth, call, location, screen, and steps were incorporated to enrich our dataset.
-These features were meticulously chosen based on their relevance and prominence in current literature related to sleep patterns.
-Recognizing the potential of these features to provide a comprehensive insight into sleep quality, we conducted an exhaustive review of existing studies.
-The subsequent list details these features, supported by pertinent literature to bolster their credibility and relevance: \begin{itemize} \item \textbf{surrounding Bluetooth devices}: the proximity and number of surrounding Bluetooth devices can offer insights into an individual's social interactions and ambient environment, both of which have been linked to sleep quality \cite{xu2012will}. \item \textbf{phone call}: Frequency, duration, and timing of phone calls can hint at an individual's social commitments and stress levels, which are known factors affecting sleep \cite{shin2017mobile,tettamanti2020long}. \item \textbf{location}: an individual's location, particularly visits to green spaces, might suggest relaxation activities beneficial for sleep.
+\item \textbf{surrounding Bluetooth devices}: the proximity and number of surrounding Bluetooth devices can offer insights into an individual's social interactions and ambient environment, both of which have been linked to sleep quality \cite{xu2012will}. \item \textbf{phone call}: Frequency, duration, and timing of phone calls can hint at an individual's social commitments and stress levels, which are known factors affecting sleep \cite{shin2017mobile,tettamanti2020long}. \item \textbf{location}: an individual's location, particularly visits to green spaces, might suggest relaxation activities beneficial for sleep.
 Conversely, nighttime urban activity might disrupt sleep.
 Green spaces are linked with relaxation and potentially improved sleep quality \cite{feng2020impact,yang2020neighbourhood}. \item \textbf{screen usage}: excessive screen time, especially before bedtime, correlates with sleep disturbances due to the blue light emitted from screens \cite{wu2015low,christensen2016direct, shin2017mobile}. \item \textbf{steps}: physical activity levels, measured through steps, can provide an understanding of fatigue levels, which directly impact sleep quality \cite{bisson2019walk,stepnowsky2011fatigue}. \end{itemize}

-Understanding the rationale behind the selection of these features, grounded in prior research, reinforces the robustness of our approach and provides a credible foundation for our sleep prediction endeavors.
-It also avoids overfitting issues by including a selective set of features.